Why live and work in Cyprus?

 Cyprus has a very competitive tax system that is fully aligned with EU and international regulations.
 Cyprus tax resident companies benefit from Cyprus’ extensive double taxation treaty network with over 43 countries worldwide as well as access to EU directives.
 The OECD includes Cyprus on the White List of jurisdictions that have substantially implemented the internationally agreed tax standard.

-Business activities which are ideally suited to the Cyprus tax environment include.
+Business activities which are ideally suited to the Cyprus tax environment include.- Holding companies

 Cyprus Corporate income tax, at the competitive flat rate of 12,5%, is the main tax applicable on the income of a Cyprus tax resident company.